Moon’s third ‘wife’ – Myung-hee Kim (in South Korea)

-The Sunday Journal USA of April 25, 2013 gives a marriage date for Sun Myung Moon and Myung-hee Kim of June 30, 1955.
+The Sunday Journal USA of April 25, 2013 gives a marriage date for Sun Myung Moon and Myung-hee Kim of June 30, 1955 (just 6 weeks before the baby was born).
 LINK

 When Allen Tate Wood visited Korea in 1970, He was told that Myung-hee Kim had been a “wife” of Sun Myung Moon.